 There are several days of the year that are celebrated for individual members of the family.
-These include the obvious Father’s Day and Mother’s Day.
+These include the obvious days for our parents, Father’s Day and Mother’s Day.
 But there are other special family days that are also observed.
-You may not be aware just how many days there actually are.
-There are even days where the whole family can also celebrate.
-In this section I will explore all of these special days.

-There are a number of days for in-laws, however to date there is no Brother-In-Law Day or Sister-In-Law Day.
+Please note: There are a number of days for in-laws, however to date there is no National Brother-In-Law Day or National Sister-In-Law Day.
+If this does change in the future then I will be sure to add these days to this page.

-If you think that I have left out a special day for a member of the family then please feel free to comment below or you can always Contact Me personally.
+If you think that I have left out a special day for a member of the family then please feel free to comment below.

 Aunt and Uncle Day – July 26th